calbasantana/pi5-nas/README.md

 IMAGE

 # Introduction
 I've been wanting to store some of my raw photos from astrophotography onto my computer, but I was getting worried about my overall storage.
 For this reason, I decided to embark on a project to create a NAS - network-attached storage - based on the Pi 5 system.
 This proved to be much harder than I initially thought it was going to be, but let's get to it.
+I followed this guide to help me out: https://www.the-diy-life.com/i-built-a-4-bay-raspberry-pi-5-based-nas/

 # Material(s)